AJnsm/ajnsm.github.io/index.md

 			I am a PhD candidate at the University of Edinburgh, working remotely from Berlin.
 I combine intuition from physics, knowledge from biology, and techniques from mathematics, to think about <a href="/research">networks of interacting genes</a>.
 		</p>
 		<p>
-			I tend to get distracted by completely unrelated projects a lot.
-Some of those I've listed <a href="/projects">here</a>.
+			I sometimes get distracted by completely unrelated projects.
+A few of those are listed <a href="/projects">here</a>.
 		</p>
 	</section>
 	<section class="main-col33">